jacksoom/vim-conf/bundle/fzf/README.md

 export FZF_CTRL_T_COMMAND="$FZF_DEFAULT_COMMAND"
 ```

-If you want the command to follow symbolic links, and don't want it to exclude
+If you want the command to follow symbolic links and don't want it to exclude
 hidden files, use the following command:

 ```sh